Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 - 2 to 3 nights in a secondary city

-- 3 to 5 nights in one “rest” base (coast, mountains, countryside)
+- 3 to 5 nights in one rest base such as a coast, mountains, or countryside

-If you try to hit 7 cities in 10 days, you’ll spend your European adventure dragging a suitcase like it owes you money.
+If you try to hit 7 cities in 10 days, you’ll spend the trip dragging a suitcase like it owes you money.

 Weeks 10 to 8: Budget and Booking Structure